kemerelab/TreadmillIO/Documentation/Installation/INSTALL.md

 (This last command compiles the cython-based camera interface code.)

 #### Test
-You should now be able to plug in the IO board and run `./RunExperiment.py` with an appropriate configuration file.
+You should now be able to plug in the IO board and run `run-treadmillio` with an appropriate configuration file.
 For example:
-`./RunExperiment.py -C ExampleConfigs/tests/test_webcam.yaml`.
+`run-treadmillio ExampleConfigs/tests/test_webcam.yaml`.
 This should pop up a window that shows the current view of the world.
 Note that f you have mulitple webcams connected, you might need to change what the listed `CameraIndex` in the config file is.
 There are hooks via the `CameraParams` section of the configuration to set parameters of the camera.

-Note that in the `TreadmillIO/ClientSide/treadmillio/uvccam`, you can also execute just the webcam submodule by running `python3 uvccam.py`.
+Note that in the `/path/to/TreadmillIO/src/treadmillio/uvccam`, you can also execute just the webcam submodule by running `python3 uvccam.py`.

 ## Option GigE machine vision camera recording: